Oude Kerk, Amsterdam: History

 By around 1213, a wooden chapel had been erected at the location of today's Oude Kerk.
 Over time, this structure was replaced by a stone church that was consecrated in 1306.

 The church has seen a number of renovations performed by 15 generations of Amsterdam citizens.
 The church stood for only a half-century before the first alterations were made; the aisles were lengthened and wrapped around the choir in a half circle to support the structure.
 Not long after the turn of the 15th century, north and south transepts were added to the church creating a cross formation.
 Work on these renovations was completed in 1460, though it is likely that progress was largely interrupted by the great fires that besieged the city in 1421 and 1452.
-This delayed the building for almost 1 year.

 Before the Alteratie, or Reformation in Amsterdam of 1578, the Oude Kerk was Roman Catholic.
 Following William the Silent's defeat of the Spanish in the Dutch Revolt, the church was taken over by the Calvinist Dutch Reformed Church.
 Throughout the 16th-century battles, the church was looted and defaced on numerous occasions, first in the Beeldenstorm of 1566, when a mob destroyed most of the church art and fittings, including an altarpiece with a central panel by Jan van Scorel and side panels painted on both sides by Maarten van Heemskerck.
 Only the paintings on the ceiling, which were unreachable, were spared.

-Locals would gather in the church to gossip, peddlers sold their goods, and beggars sought shelter.
+The church also functioned as a public gathering space for churchgoers to socialize, vendors to sell their goods, and the poor to seek shelter.
 This was not tolerated by the Calvinists, however, and the homeless were expelled.
-In 1681, the choir was closed-off with an oak screen.
+In 1681, the choir was closed off with an oak screen.
 Above the screen is the text, The prolonged misuse of God's church, were here undone again in the year seventy-eight, referring to the Reformation of 1578.